olleyt/aws-bootcamp-cruddur-2023/journal/week5.md

 33. this completes implementation of DynamoDb utility scripts

 ## create new conversation

+34. as I stopped RDS and shut down GitPod for the night, these actions need to be executed to proceed with the implementation:
+    * start RDS in AWS console
+    * run ```docker-compose up``` in GitPod
+    * check connection to RDS with ```./backend-flask/bin/db/db-connect prod```
+    * open Cruddur web application, sign out and sign in to refresh the token
+36. go to backend-flask folder
+37. create a new Python script named 'ddb.py' with the code from Andrew's repository for week 5.
+38. Note 1: Ddb is a stateless class; Andrew said it is so much easier to test a stateless class than test with tracing of instance of a class, even though this approach results in a more verbose code
+39. Note 2: that for RDS we wrote generic functions and SQL queries but for DynamoDB we will use more explicit queries for the application dictated by access patterns
+40. Note 3: we could have used environment variables (or feature flags) for table name to denote environment stage such as 'dev', 'test', 'prod' and use them as table prefix for example
+41. add 'ScanIndexforward' for explicit order in ddb/list-conversation script (line 44)
+42. go back to backend-flask folder and amend app.py:
+    * find route ```/api/message-groups```, note that handle was hardcoded and we will change this code now to the cognito user id; it is called 'sub' in the AWS Cognito User Pool
+43. Then create a folder ./backend-flask/bin/cognito and create a script called ```list-users``` with the code from Andrew's repository
+44. run ```chmod u+x ./list-users```
+45. add list cognito user in the IAM policy for Cruddur (since we follow the principle of least priviledge)
+46. temporarily set environment variable ```AWS_COGNITO_USER_POOL``` and also add it to the docker compose file
+47. add package.json and and package-json.lock into .gitattributes
+48. create file ./backend-flask/bin/db/update_cognito_user_ids, copy the code from Andrew's repository then run chmod u+x on it
+49. add for the setup script: ```source $bin_path/db/update_cognito_user_ids```
+50. ```Note 4:``` db-setup script for RDS needs modification for my Cognito users since I don't use mocked users anymore. seed.sql also need to be updated with my own users
+51. added 'params' in method signature for 'query_commit' in db.py.
+Remember I run it with python3 command instead of source
+52. go back to app.py and change code for route ```/api/message_groups```: get message gropu with cognito user id (see the commit history for week 5)
+53. change code for ```./services/message_groups.py``` (see the commit history for week 5)
+54. when we tried to login to Cruddur and see messages, we got 401 error and back-end logs showed an error 'token is not passed along'
+55. Bearer token needs to be passed along to these pages:
+    * HomeFeed.js
+    * MessageGroups.js
+    * MessageGroup.js
+    * MessageForm.js
+56. amend code for ```HomeFeedPage.js``` (see the commit history for week 5)
+57. correct code for method query_value, line 91 in db.py (see the commit history for week 5).
+Andrew was getting an error because his users were not updated with cognito user ids
+58. abstract checking authentication with Cognito in a separate JavaScript function ```CheckAuth.js```
+59. in ./frontend-react-js/src folder create new folder *lib*
+60. ```Note 5:``` "This is a filler message" comes from seed.py script for DynamoDB (ddb) when we created a mocked conversation.
+61. implement changes for ```MessageGroupPage.js``` (see commit history)
+62. re-create DynamoDB table and the conversation:
+    ```bash
+        ./bin/ddb/schema-load
+        ./bin/ddb/seed
+        ./bin/ddb/patterns/list-conversations
+    ```
+63. implement changes for MessageGroupItem.js (see commit history)
+64. Now we need to implement changes for back-end.
+Go back to app.py as we need to add authentication to stop people reading other people's conversations
+65. implement changes for messages.py script
+66. implement changes for method list-messages in ddb.py
+67. go back to frontend-react-js
+68. implement changes for MessageForm.js for creating messages
+69. update ./backednd-flask/app.py for route ```api/messages``` with methods 'POST', 'OPTIONS'
+70. implement changes for ```create_messages.py``` (copy code from Andrew's repository).
+We added 'mode' parameter to create messageto differentiate if we want to update a conversation or to create a new message group
+71. implement changes for ./lib/ddb.py : add create_message function.
+Note that this function generates uuid for us.
+Andrew noted: "we should propbably check that put operation for the DynamoDb table was successful before returning results"
+72. ```Note 6:``` 'credential provider' error that Andrew was facing was misleading and he had to compose down and up Cruddur containers
+73. create a new SQL script: ```./backend-flask/db/sql/users/create_message_users.sql``` where we shall be able to separate sender and receiver

 we created a new user Londo Mollari with handle 'londomollari'.
 So that when we append messages/new/londomollari, a filler conversation appear:
 ![filler_conversation](https://github.com/olleyt/aws-bootcamp-cruddur-2023/blob/b34e0322ee61f68a27fa27c0ddb077eefe9ce23a/_docs/assets/filler_conversation.png)